 This ranking is purely RTP-focused.
-Other factors (UX feel of the curve animation, auto-bet features, brand trust, withdrawal speed) can push your decision differently; the ranking below tells you where the lowest-house-edge Crash sits on raw math.
+Other factors (auto-bet features, withdrawal speed, brand track record) push individual decisions differently; the table below reports where the lowest-house-edge Crash sits on raw math.

-- The best Crash casino by verified RTP, ranked across 10 audited brands.
+- The top-rated Crash casino by verified RTP, ranked across operators we cover.

 - The Duel Crash 99.9 percent figure, reproduced through HMAC-SHA256 against the published curve formula.